marcusoftnet/marcusoftnet.github.io/_posts/2025-01-16-htmx-todo-tutorial-III.md

 });
 ```

-The correct way, according to REST principles, to respond to `HTTP DEL` is through `No Content` (status code 200 or 204).
+The correct way, according to REST principles, to respond to `HTTP DEL` is through `No Content` (status code 200 or 204, but I ran into problems returning 204).
 I've always wonder about that, but now it makes sense.
 Let's replace this element itself with the empty response, in effect deleting the the element.

 In the template I also show off the `hx-confirm` that will pop-up a confirmation box.